FMC Acquires Significant Portion of DuPont Crop Protection Business

 FMC Expands Partnership with Sedex (Supplier Ethical Data Exchange)

 FMC Global Procurement has partnered with Sedex, a not for profit risk management membership organization.
-Sedex will help us assess and audit our current strategic raw material suppliers in Corporate Social Responsibility (business integrity, labor, health & safety and environment) - replacing our current manual paper process.
-FMC will begin with a pilot and soon reach out to 19% of our chemical suppliers who are already members and ask them to “link” to FMC.
+Sedex will help us assess and audit our current strategic raw material suppliers in Corporate Social Responsibility (business integrity, labor, health & safety and environment).
+FMC has reached out to 19% of our chemical suppliers who are already members and asked them to “link” to FMC.
 One of the key benefits of a Sedex membership is that these suppliers will be able to share their current assessment/audit information with FMC.
 This will ease the burden on our suppliers facing multiple audits, questionnaires and certifications.
-If we have a successful pilot, the next step will be to ask the non-members to join and complete the self assessment questionnaire and possibly an audit.
+The next step will be to ask the non-members to join and complete the self assessment questionnaire and possibly an audit.

-In 2017, FMC will begin to expand Avetta, our 3rd party program to qualify significant Contractors, into the other global regions, including Europe, Latin America, and Asia.
-This qualification process emphasizes a safety analysis that helps FMC ensure that our contractors maintain the same safety standards as FMC-owned sites.
-The qualification also includes questions on sustainability, responsible sourcing and agreeing to comply with FMC’s Supplier Code of Conduct.
-The system uses “flag” colors (red, yellow, green) to identify compliance or not to meeting FMC’s requirements.
-A variance request process is followed for non-compliances.
+FMC has expanded Avetta, our 3rd party program to qualify significant Contractors, in North America.
+This qualification process emphasizes a safety analysis that helps FMC ensure that our regular contractors maintain the same safety standards as FMC-owned sites.
+The qualification also includes agreeing to comply with FMC’s Supplier Code of Conduct.
+Avetta uses “flag” colors (red,yellow, green) to identify compliance or not to meeting FMC’s requirements.
+A variance request process is followed for non-compliance.
 If necessary, corrective action plans are put in place or another contractor will be on boarded.
-Until the Avetta program is implemented, the other global regions will continue to qualify their contractors using a manual process.

 SOLAS (Safety of Life at Sea) Amendment Effective July 1, 2016